leezhengjing/zjlearnsfrontend/_posts/2025-10-18-classnames.markdown

 # Question

-A common functionality which you might have seen in `clsx` or `tailwindMerge`, but basically a utility function to combine CSS class names together into one string.
+A common functionality which you might have seen when importing `clsx` or `classnames`, in your react projects, but basically a utility function to combine CSS class names together into one string.

 Implement the `classnames` function that does this from scratch.